Cereals High In Dietary Fiber (Dietitian Picks!)

 Currently, the average American is only eating about 10-15 grams of fiber per day… much lower than the recommendation.
 There are many reasons why our fiber intake has decreased included high intake of refined carbohydrates, low intake of fruits and vegetables, and an increasing popularity in low carbohydrate diets which can remove many high fiber foods from your plate.

 As clearly stated above, including fiber in your diet can have alot of health benefits and many Americans need to work towards including more fiber on their plate.
-Two easy ways to eat more fiber include:
+Two easy ways to increase your fiber intake are to:

 Make sure you are eating enough carbohydrates and ensure you are getting those carbohydrates from healthy and colorful sources like whole grains, fruits, and even vegetables.
 The more colorful your diet is, generally the more fiber you are eating.